mattheww/gomill/gomill_docs/sgf.rst

 -----------

 .. module:: gomill.sgf
+   :synopsis: High level SGF interface

 .. versionadded:: 0.7

-The :mod:`gomill.sgf` module is the main interface to gomill's |sgf| support.
+The :mod:`!gomill.sgf` module is the main interface to Gomill's |sgf| support.

 It is intended for use with |sgf| version FF[4], which is specified at http://www.red-bean.com/sgf/index.html.